 Ryan is still researching his ancestry but it seems clear this Joseph was, as indicated above, the son of a Franz Joseph Riehle and was born in Erlach, Baden, about 6 miles from Wagshurst at the end of 1818.
 His mother was Theresia Lauk/Laug/Lauck.
 We know of another Franz Joseph Riehle born in Wagshurst, also in the second half of the 18th century, but it appears he was born considerably earlier than Joseph Eugene’s father would have been.
 Moreover, another citation appears a more likely match as the above Joseph’s father:

-So Joseph E. Riehle’s father was likely not the Frantz Joseph Riehle who was born and died in Wagshurst (1759-1838), son of Bartholomäus S. Riehle (1732-1798).
-That said, at six miles distance between Wagshurst and Erlach, it is highly likely that they were related and may have known each other.
+So Joseph E. Riehle’s father was likely not the Frantz Joseph Riehle who was born and died in Wagshurst (1759-1838), son of Bartholomäus S. Riehle (1732-1798) but was a man with the same name.
+At six miles distance between Wagshurst and Erlach, it is highly likely that they were related and may have known each other.
 In fact, Joseph initially settled in Buffalo and his two brothers settled in Cincinnati, perhaps a coincidence given that so many Germans were moving to these towns during this timeframe, or perhaps they were in touch with Riehle family members from Wagshurst who moved to those same cities around the same time.

 No matter, Joseph’s story is nicely documented below and we will allow that source to tell the story of his move to America:

 Among the earliest settlers of the town of Allegany was the family of Joseph Riehle, Sr., an immigrant from Germany.
 To avoid confusion it should be stated that, during the past century and a half, different spellings of this name have developed.
 The original name was Riehle.
 But at least two other spellings have appeared.
 These are Rehler and Riehler.